What to Write on Your Wedding Invitations, Line by Line

 at half after four in the afternoon

-Wording if the couple is hosting
+If the couple is hosting:

 The honor of your presence